-Our Ethos - we ask parents to respect our ethos and its importance to the school community.
-This does not affect the right of all parents to apply and be considered for a place here:
+Our ethos - we ask parents and carers to respect our ethos and its importance to the school community.
+This doesn't affect the right to apply for a place here or how an application will be considered.

 Our visions and values are at the core of everything we do.
 They underpin our teaching and learning and provide an environment which prepares our pupils as confident, happy citizens.